Greece Moments Greece Moments

 Dryopida Panagia Mathia Waschhäuser Kythnos

-Until the 1960s, the women of Dryopida had to come here to wash the family’s dirty laundry.
-But it was not only a place of work, it was also a place of conviviality where the women met to exchange the latest gossip from the village and talk about their joys and sorrows.
+Until the 1960s, the women of Dryopida would come here to wash the family’s laundry.
+But it was not only a place of work — it was also a social hub where women gathered to exchange the latest village gossip and share their joys and sorrows.

-💡 Honey of Kythnos: The treeless island seems like a wasteland to humans, but is blessed with countless herbs and thus a true paradise for bees.
-Four beekeepers (including Pure Mother Bee) around Dryopida produce the liquid gold of Kythnos commercially and partly in organic quality, at whose points of sale you can also taste it.
-The island’s thyme honey (Thymarisio Meli Kythnou) is particularly popular with its unmistakable taste.
+💡 Honey of Kythnos: The treeless island may look like a wasteland to humans, but it is blessed with countless herbs and is a true paradise for bees.
+Four beekeepers (including Pure Mother Bee) around Dryopida produce the liquid gold of Kythnos commercially, partly to organic standards, and you can taste it at their points of sale.
+The island’s thyme honey (Thymarisio Meli Kythnou) is particularly popular for its unmistakable taste.

 Griechenland Honig Thymian Bienen Kykladen Griechenland